CommandAPI/docs/docs/en/user-setup/config.md

 # /minecraft:reload is run.
 This allows the CommandAPI to automatically call its custom datapack-reloading
 # function which allows CommandAPI commands to be used in datapacks.
 hook-paper-reload: false

+# Turn on the CommandAPI's plugin messaging functionality (default: false)
+# If "false", the CommandAPI will not listen to incoming plugin messages
+# and attempts to send plugin messages will fail.
+Enabling networking by
+# setting this to "true" is currently only useful for allowing command
+# requirements on Velocity.
+enable-networking: false

+# Turn exceptions while sending and receiving packets into warnings (default: false)
+# If "false", the CommandAPI will throw an exception when receiving malformed packets
+# or if it tries to send a packet but cannot.
+If "true", these problems will be logged
+# as a warning, which does not include the stacktrace.
+Additionally, warnings can be hidden
+# by setting silent logs to "true".
+make-networking-exceptions-warnings: false

 # Plugins to convert (default: [])
 # Controls the list of plugins to process for command conversion.